vaziozio/sentiment-analysis-app/README.md

 - <a href="https://www.kaggle.com/augustop/portuguese-tweets-for-sentiment-analysis">Portuguese Tweets for Sentiment Analysis</a>

 ## Improvements
+- [ ] Review labels and re-train model
 - [ ] Add more views to the dashboard interface
 - [ ] Review labels given to the train data
 - [ ] Add user input live analyzer